-- Beginning with the 2022-2023 school year and every year thereafter, each local education agency shall identify all students in kindergarten, first, second, and third grade who score below grade-level on the literacy assessment. - The school shall notify the parents or legal custodian of students identified in writing regarding the student's performance within 15 days of identification.
-Such notification shall - Provide information on activities that can be done at home to support the student's literacy proficiency. - Provide information about supports and interventions that will be provided by the school to support the student's literacy proficiency. - O Provide a timeline for updates as a result of progress monitoring that includes a middle-of-year and end-of-year update. - Provide information about the importance of being able to read proficiently by the end of the third grade. - The school shall provide mid-year and end-of-the-year updates to the parent or legal custodian of students identified in subsection A.
+- Each local education agency shall identify all students in kindergarten, first, second, and third grade who score below grade level on the literacy assessment. - The school shall notify the parents or legal custodian of students identified in writing regarding the student's performance within 15 days of identification.
+Such notification shall: - Provide information on activities that can be done at home to support the student's literacy proficiency. - Provide information about support and interventions that will be provided by the school to support the student's literacy proficiency. - Provide a timeline for updates as a result of progress monitoring that includes a middle-ofyear and end-of-year update. - Provide information about the importance of being able to read proficiently by the end of the third grade.

+• The school shall provide mid-year and end-of-the-year updates to the parent or legal custodian of students identified as scoring below grade level on a beginning-of-year or mid-year administration of the literacy screener.